J0s3f/bt747/BT747/README.txt

 Currently it maps the USB connection to '/dev/ttyUSB0' so clicking on USB in the application will try to open that device where your GPS datalogger is most likely located.

+Solution 2:
+A specific JAR file has been created that should work specifically with RXTX.
+It is located in the Linux directory and should be used instead of the original one.
+This is experimental

 ============ Contributors ======================
 Mario De Weerd (main coder)